He’s right. A man will do what he must when desperate.

 The nose of this rye meets one’s reasonable expectations of spice and wood char.
 There’s also a little bit of something that reminded me of sitting in a pine forest while eating a caramel apple.
 Not too bad.

 The palate is not as enjoyable, and I say this because even as I could sit and smell it for a while, a sip from the whiskey packs very little punch.
 It’s barely reliable in its trade.
-It almost seems like a watered down version of what it was in a former life—as though the distillery manager became desperate to fill a much larger order and found himself turning the ABV dial from from 43% to 40.5%.
+It almost seems like a watered down version of what it was in a former life—as though the distillery manager became desperate to fill a much larger order and found himself turning the ABV dial from 43% to 40.5%.
 Desperation, as we’ve already considered, will cause a man to take drastic action.
 Still, the action resulted in a whiskey that’s not entirely too thin to experience the rye spice and caramel foretold in the nose.

 The finish is short.
 Like the space between the floor and the shelf upon which this edition resides.